 Uber to learn London licence fate with judge's ruling on Tuesday

-LONDON: Uber will hear on Tuesday (Jun 26) if a bid to overturn a ruling stripping it of its licence to operate in London, its biggest European market, has succeeded after it said its corporate culture and practice had changed.
+Uber will hear on Tuesday if a bid to overturn a ruling stripping it of its licence to operate in London, its biggest European market, has succeeded after it said its corporate culture and practice had changed.

+LONDON: Uber will hear on Tuesday if a bid to overturn a ruling stripping it of its licence to operate in London has succeeded, after a court heard about its difficult relationship with the city's transport regulator.

 While the appeal process is ongoing, Uber can continue to operate in the city, and Tuesday's decision can also be appealed, meaning the whole legal process could take years.